jaqubm/gravitySimulator/README.md

 # Gravity Simulator

-Gravity Simulator for Particles and GravitySources with collisions using SFML library in C++
+Gravity Simulator for Particles and GravitySources with collision system made using SFML library in C++

 ## Tech Stack